leonardofoderaro/frankenstein/README.md

 Some of the filters you can apply:

 ### Simple
-find and replace some content, without parsing Html
+finds and replace some content, without parsing Html
 ```
 {
     "name": "first",       // arbitrary filter name